Citi Accelerate Savings Account Review 2024

 You are probably familiar with American Express credit cards, but you may not have known that it also offers a savings account that is a strong competitor among some of the top accounts.

 The American Express savings account offers an interest rate that is leaps and bounds above the rates offered by brick-and-mortar banks.
-There’s no maintenance fee and no minimum deposit or balance requirements.
+There’s no maintenance fee, and it’s $0 to open.

 There are no ATM cards issued with the American Express savings account, and there are no banking branches.